HarveyLab/mouseVR/README.md

 ### Getting help

-Please open an issue or email Noah.
+Open an issue or email Noah.

 # Build Guide